Skip to main content

 You can see:

-• The first column is Property, which lists all the settings.
+• The first column is Property, which lists all the setting parameters.

-• The second column is Current Value, which shows the value of the parameters "at this moment."
+• The second column is Current Value, showing the current value of each parameter.

-• The fourth column is DType, which is the data type of the parameter.
+• The fourth column is DType, showing the data type of the parameter.

-• The fifth column is Description, which describes the parameter.
+• The fifth column is Description, which provides a description of the parameter (not displayed in the image to save space).

 gen.output_size = (64, 1024)